li001test/cromite/docs/ADBLOCKING.md

 ### Update mechanism

-The Cromite AdBlock Update Service checks every day if new filters are published.
+The Iridium AdBlock Update Service checks every day if new filters are published.

 www.cromite.org does not record any logs.